Have you ever looked at your grill design and thought, “I wish this lid wasn’t so heavy and didn’t slam whenever I let go?”

-Well, you’re in luck, because that’s what motion control and counterbalance hinges are all about.
-Whether you want to mitigate the weight of a heavy BBQ smoker lid, or have your customers’ grill lids stay open while they flip burgers, there’s a motion control solution.
+Motion control and counterbalance hinges solve this problem.
+Whether you want to mitigate the weight of a heavy BBQ smoker lid or have your customers’ grill lids stay open while they flip burgers, there’s a motion control solution.

 Keep reading to learn more about how motion control can take your grill and smoker hinges to the next level.

 Motion Control Solutions for Grills and Smoker Hinges

 As you know, there is a wide range of grills and smokers on the market, which means there isn’t a one-size-fits-all motion control solution.